OSAS/community-website/source/blog/2015-02-17-women-in-open-source-award-finalists-unveiled-voting-opens.html.md

 Awards will be given in two categories, Community and Academic.
 The finalists for the Community Award are:

-* Shauna GordonMcKeon, program director at OpenHatch
+* Shauna Gordon-McKeon, program director at OpenHatch
 * Elizabeth K. Joseph, systems engineer at HP
 * Deb Nicholson, community outreach director at MediaGoblin
 * Karen Sandler, executive director at the Software Freedom Conservancy